 The Red Elephant provides girls and women around the world with the knowledge, tools and materials to make reusable sanitary pads.

-We fund projects through our carefully-selected partner charities, which are registered in Canada but have projects on-the-ground throughout the world.
-Partnering with other groups means we don’t contribute to the high costs associated with travel, which ensures all donations to The Red Elephant have the greatest impact.
+We fund projects through our carefully-selected partner charities, which are registered in Canada and have projects on-the-ground throughout the world.
+Partnering with other groups means we don’t incur the high costs associated with travel, which ensures all donations to The Red Elephant have the greatest impact.
+It also ensures that capacity is being built at the local level, which leads to greater ownership of the projects and greater sustainability of our efforts in the long-term.

 The Red Elephant educates women about menstruation, engages them by providing the materials and teaching them how to make reusable sanitary pads, and empowers them to be change leaders in their communities.